whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Note vertical navigation with Tale Workspaces
    1. Copy to Workspace from another workspace
    1. Move to workspace from another workspace

+* [ ] Files - Non-Owned Tale
+1. Open a Tale that you don't have write permissions to
+1. Attempt to add data to the workspace and external data
+1. Note that the "+" icons are greyed out, preventing you from doing so

 * [ ] Exporting - BagIt
 1. View a Tale that you own